Bone marrow transplant

 Bone marrow transplantation is the transplantation of blood stem cells located in the bone marrow or blood.
 This transplantation process was invented in the 1960s and 1970s, mostly by Donnall Thomas, who also won a Nobel Prize for this.

-Most of the bone marrow transplantation processes are nowdays being done by using stem cells collected from peripheral blood.
+Most of the bone marrow transplantation processes are nowadays being done by using stem cells collected from peripheral blood.

-Bone marrow transplant (or hematopoietic stem cell transplantation) is a very complicated and risky process, and therefore applied only to patients with life-threatening diseases (who are resistant to chemotherapy).
-Mostly patients with congenital neutropenia, aplastic anemia, sickle-cell disease, neuroblastoma, lymphoma and many other diseases are treated by stem cell / bone marrow transplantation.
+Bone marrow transplant (or hematopoietic stem cell transplantation) is a very complicated and risky process and therefore applied only to patients with life-threatening diseases (who are resistant to chemotherapy).
+Most patients with congenital neutropenia, aplastic anemia, sickle-cell disease, neuroblastoma, lymphoma and many other diseases are treated by stem cell / bone marrow transplantation.

 This process is very much dependent of many factors.
 Mainly, those are disease type, disease stage, stem cells source, HLA match and others.